ericPantarotto/react_completeGuide/_notes/notes.md

 ### Components & File Extensions

 you'll also find React projects that don't use .jsx but instead just .js as a file extension.
 And in those .js files, you'll also find JSX code.
-Because it simply depends on the underlying build process which extension is expected when using this JSX syntax in a file
+Because it simply depends on the underlying build process which extension is expected when using this JSX syntax in a file.

+### How React handles Component & How it builds a Component Tree

+#### How Components get rendered

+- `Root component`: the first component to be analyzed & rendered by React
+- `Nested component`: a child component of its parent component

+**<span style='color: #495fcb'> Note:** each component could then contain even more child components. ultimately you end up with a component hierarchy, which is often called a tree of components, a structure of components, which is then rendered to the screen via React.

+**<span style='color:   #875c5c'>IMPORTANT:** But what's important to understand about this tree of components is that your custom components are not showing up in the actual rendered DOM though.
+So your tree of components is just analyzed by React.
+And React then combines all the JSX code from all those components to generate the overall DOM.

+But as a developer, you have the convenience of working with those individual building blocks instead of a single potentially huge file that contains all markup.

+- Built-in elements like div, image, or header start with lowercase characters (these are **valid, officially defined HTML elements**, and rendered as **DOM nodes** by React).
+- Custom components on the other hand, so components built by you or other developers must start with an uppercase character to tell React that it's not a built-in component.
+React traverses the component tree until it has only built-in components left
 <!---
 [comment]: it works with text, you can rename it how you want